 As above.
 Lightyear may apply and show you the most used map for your supplier, but you can try any displayed results to see if there's another map you'd prefer to use.

-You'll be able to see the unique Mapping ID for each map, the type of map, the Mapping Type
+You'll be able to see the unique Mapping ID, Mapping Type

-Once you've found a map you're happy with, you need to create a Lightyear Supplier using the green + symbol.
+Once you've found a map you're happy with, you need to select a Lightyear Supplier next to the Next Step option, if one doesn't exist yet, you can create a new Supplier by clicking the +Supplier option.
 Creating suppliers in Lightyear is fast, and is where you teach Lightyear which default preferences to apply, automating your Accounts Payable.

 Lightyear will prompt you at this point, asking if you would like to apply the rule you've created to other PDFs in your Processing Tab.
 In other words, if your Supplier has sent 20 PDFs that are queued in your Processing Tab, Lightyear will recognise the supplier and apply the rule you've created to all of them, sending ALL 20 to your Approvals Tab!